ltjldc/ENGG1340-GP/README.md

 1.Generation of random game sets or events:
   Support features 3 and 4
 2.Data structures for storing game status:
-  Arrays are used to store the HPs and MPs of players and bosses 3.Dynamic memory management:
+  Arrays are used to store the skills, HPs and MPs of players and bosses 3.Dynamic memory management:
-  We will consider it after we learn it
+  We will use varibles to store the game status
 4.File input/output (e.g., for loading/saving game status):
   Support feature 5
 5.Program codes in multiple files: